Vyral/sean-zanganeh-blog/_drafts/relief-for-homeowners-age-55-and-older.md

 {% include youtube.html %}

-Have you heard about Prop 60 & 90?
-If you’re 55 or older, you need to know about how it can help you save on your taxes.
+<center>Have you heard about Prop 60 & 90?
+If you’re 55 or older, you need to know about how it can help you save on your taxes.</center>

 Are you 55 or older and want to keep your tax bases? **If so, we’ve got some great information for you today**.
 Our lovely guests, Shawn and Alex from Fidelity Title, are joining us to talk about Prop 60 & 90 in California and why it’s important to you.